arawseekers/blog/content/posts/repair-ipod.md

 <!-- wp:paragraph -->
 <p>Today, anyone can begin learning how to repair broken stuff.
-If you think expertise matters, then do a quick search in YouTube for repair tutorials.
-Most of them are created by people enthused by the prospect of helping others repair their own things.
+While technical expertise helps, a quick search in YouTube for repair tutorials will yield that many of them are created by people enthused by the prospect of helping others repair their own things.
 If, you think the proper tools matter, why, yes, they do, but some of them can be borrowed from your friend or neighbor.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading -->